 The Squat Or Lunge Debate Ends Here

 By now you have learned that there is a place for lunges and squats.
 Everyone should try variations of both exercises and see what feels good.
-They both will improve strength, build muscle, and improve your body composition.
+They both are multi joint exercises, will improve strength, build muscle, and improve your body composition.